Hawaii Chapter 46

 Sunday, April 24, 1983

 When we got to church, Dave introduced me to some of his friends.
-I was disappointed to find out that none of them knew that he was engaged.
+I was disappointed to learn that none of them knew he was engaged.
 They all seemed surprised to see me.

 Monday, April 25, 1983

 Dave drove me around to show me a little of Hawaii.
-There were so many different kinds of trees that I have never seen before, including coconut and banana trees.
-When we got back to the house we sat on the back patio and we snuggled together under a blanket.
+There were trees I had never seen before, including coconut and banana.
+When we got back to the house, we sat on the back patio, and we snuggled together under a blanket.
 We looked at the ocean while we talked about our future together.
 The view was beautiful.
 Today was so different from yesterday.
 I enjoyed our time together.
 I wish love wasn’t so complicated.

 Tuesday, April 26, 1983